 - Address offset: If Auto assign address offset is not checked, then this entry box allows you to explicitly specify an address offset to use.
 Must be a multiple of 4. - Interface Name: If the Gateway In is configured to be an AX4-Lite interface, assigns a unique name to this interface.
 This name can be used to differentiate between multiple AXI4-Lite interfaces in the design.
-When using the IP Catalog flow, you can expect to see an interface in the IP that System Generator creates with the name <design_name><interface_name> s_axi.
+When using the IP Catalog flow, you can expect to see an interface in the IP that System Generator creates with the name <design\name>\<interface\name>\ s\axi.

 IMPORTANT!
-The Interface Name must be composed of alphanumeric characters (lowercase alphabetic) or an underscore () only, and must begin with a lowercase alphabetic character. axi4_lite1 is acceptable, 1Axi4-Lite is not.
+The Interface Name must be composed of alphanumeric characters (lowercase alphabetic) or an underscore (\) only, and must begin with a lowercase alphabetic character. axi4\lite1 is acceptable, 1Axi4-Lite is not.

-• Description: Additional designer comments about this Gateway In that is captured in the interface documentation.
+- Description: Additional designer comments about this Gateway In that is captured in the interface documentation. - Constraints:

-• Constraints:

 • IOB Timing Constraint: In hardware, a Gateway In is realized as a set of input/output buffers (IOBs).
-There are three ways to constrain the timing on IOBs.
-They are None, Data Rate, and Data Rate, Set 'FAST' Attribute.
+There are two constraint options: None, and Data Rate.